 In November 2021, CSO reported that 19 of 46 mandated tasks were completed, but not all Federal agencies had reported their progress.
 And some may be unable to due to the highly sensitive nature of their work.

-Regardless of whether your organisation was impacted, I’ve often said the security teams that succeed take a federal-first approach by aligning their security strategy to that of the Federal Government.
-As the logic tracks, the Federal Government must thwart the most advanced cyberattacks; therefore, the lessons learnt and derived strategy is helpful to all organisations.
+Regardless of whether your organization was impacted, I’ve often said the security teams that succeed take a federal-first approach by aligning their security strategy to that of the Federal Government.
+As the logic tracks, the Federal Government must thwart the most advanced cyberattacks; therefore, the lessons learned and derived strategy is helpful to all organizations.

 With this in mind, let’s review the most significant “wins” and “challenges” for any business—not just those mandated—trying to implement the tasks outlined in the Executive Order: